juliosmelo/tukashop/README.md

 # tukashop

-An assist bot for people who intend to sell their things on Telegram
+An sales assistant bot for people who intend to sell their things on Telegram